campuscode/rails-guides-pt-BR/pt-BR/testing.md

 class ChatRelayJobTest < ActiveJob::TestCase
   include ActionCable::TestHelper

-  test "broadcast message to room" do
+  test "transmite mensagem para a sala" do
     room = rooms(:all)

     assert_broadcast_on(ChatChannel.broadcasting_for(room), text: "Hi!") do